thatfloflo/ucltools/moodle-attendance-mapper/README.md

 to the attendance directory and double click on `map-attendance.bat`, which will run the script.

-If you get the message `'rscript' is not recognized as an internal or external command, operable program or batch file.` this means you don't have R available on your PATH, so you will have to open the script `moodle-attendance-mapper.r` with R or RStudio and then run the script from there.
+If you get the message `'Rscript' is not recognized as an internal or external command, operable program or batch file.` this means you don't have R available on your PATH, so you will have to open the script `moodle-attendance-mapper.r` with R or RStudio and then run the script from there (or, of course, [you can add `RScript.exe` to your PATH](https://info201.github.io/r-intro.html#:~:text=In%20Windows,%20You%20can%20add%20the%20) and then double click the `map-attendance.bat` script again).

 #### The first time running the moodle attendance mapper